cepylka/exoplanets-system-architecture-MT/README.md

 For retrieving information from working databases initially we need a list of potentially interesting systems, which can be formed by following script: `systems-min2planets-withMassSinAndRadius.py`.

-This script allows to retrieve star names for the systems where at least two planets have both mass and radius defined by fetching parameter `star_name` from Exoplanet.eu database.
+This script allows to retrieve star names for the systems, where at least two planets have both mass and radius defined, by fetching parameter `star_name` from Exoplanet.eu database.

 ``` sh
 $ python ./systems-min2planets-withMassSinAndRadius.py